-These groups will offer students an opportunity to engage more deeply with the precious Dharma.
-They will grow in understanding of our tradition and its philosophies.
-As they listen to others, encounter various teachings and put them into practice, we also trust that they will be able to live with more freedom, confidence, insight and joy.
+These groups offer students an opportunity to engage more deeply with the precious Dharma.
+As we encounter various teachings from different schools of Buddhism, listen to others and put teachings into practice, we trust that we will start living with more freedom, confidence, insight and joy.

-Each week you will be asked to read a specified number of pages and then write some notes on what you have read – a few paragraphs is fine.
+Each week you will be asked to read a specified number of pages and then write a reflection of your experience of what you’ve read – a few paragraphs is fine.
 You can include any questions you have, anything you found helpful, anything you disagreed with and anything the chapters made you think about in your own life.
-Every six weeks you will also be expected to write a ‘Dharma Glimpse’ (read about these here).
-You will post these writings in a private forum on our website where you can read other people’s reports before the start of each meeting.
+Once or twice a course you will also be asked to write a ‘Dharma Glimpse’ (read about these here).
+You will post these writings in a private forum on our website where you can read other people’s reflections before the start of each meeting.

-During the meeting you will make comments on other people’s reports – what did you like about what they wrote?
+During the meeting (either at the temple or on Zoom) you will take turns to make comments on other people’s reflections – what did you like about what they wrote?
 What did they make you think about in your own life?
 How might you answer any questions they have?
-Regardless of how much experience you have, we are all expected to learn from each other in these groups – we are all learning how to be better students, and we are all trying to find ‘beginner’s mind’.
+Regardless of how much experience you have in Buddhism, we are all expected to learn from each other in these groups – we are all learning how to be better students, and we are all trying to find ‘beginner’s mind’.

-To begin with, each study group will be facilitated by either Kaspa or Satya of Bright Earth.
-We will be seeking new facilitators for future groups – once you’ve completed studying a book, we can talk about supporting you to facilitate a group on that book.
+To begin with, each book group will be facilitated by either Kaspa or Satya of Bright Earth.
+We will be seeking new facilitators for future groups.
 Deep knowledge or previous experience of facilitating is not required.
 Facilitating groups for others is a way of giving back, and also an excellent way to continue learning.

 What is the expectation?

-Completion requirements: You will write a report every week, write a Dharma Glimpse at least every six weeks during the course (depending on the number of participants), and come to at least three out of every four of the in person or online study groups.
+Completion requirements: You will write a reflection every week, write a Dharma Glimpse at least every six weeks during the course (depending on the number of participants), and come to at least three out of every four of the in person or online book groups.
 If it isn’t possible for you to commit to the majority of the dates, then do put your name down for a future course instead – we will be repeating books over time.
-The time commitment will vary depending on how fast you read and write your reports, but we’d expect it to be around one hour for the weekly meeting plus one to one and a half hours per week to do the reading, report writing and reading other student’s reports.
+The time commitment will vary depending on how fast you read and write your reflections, but we’d expect it to be around one hour for the weekly meeting plus one to two hours per week to do the reading, reflection writing and reading other student’s reflections.